Friday, March 22, 2013

 And finally:

-“What do you miss the most of all?”
-I miss very little except the close proximity of my immediate family.
-I do, however, wish we had a better comprehension of the laws, rules, and regulations.
-When a person grows up in a certain culture be it Canadian, American or European you have an innate understanding of what expected of you.
+We wish we had a better understanding of the laws, rules, and regulations.
+When a person grows up in a certain culture, be it Canadian, American or European, they have an innate understanding of what is expected of them.
 When you switch to a different culture, life can, at times, get interesting, very interesting.

 And yes, “Wow!
 Lucky us!”